isomerpages/moe-kranjipri/_about-us/Principal's Message.md

 position your child to be ready for the future (<em>Success</em>).</p>
 <p>Check out our Facebook and Instagram accounts, where we update school
 happenings on a very regular basis.
-We endeavour to update you of the latest hapennings on our Tengah plans here, so be sure to check back here regularly.</p>
+We endeavour to update you of the latest happenings on our Tengah plans here, so be sure to check back here regularly.</p>
 <p>Your Partner in Education</p>
 <p>Mdm Goh Meei Yunn
 <br>Principal</p>